I’m about 2 weeks away from not owning a washer or dryer or a dishwasher…

 We are going to have a Laundry Mat Ministry (a mini ministry along with the Alaska Homeless Teen Center ministry God has shown us.)

-We are going to paint faces, speak life, and share Jesus with people He leads us to along this journey from Texas to Alaska.
-We will give the girls crowns of flowers because they are princesses of The King and we will give the boys necklaces with “EPH 6:16” on them and teach them about having a shield of faith and that we are all warriors for Christ.
+We are going to share Jesus with people He leads us to along this journey from Texas to Alaska.
+For laundry mats we have face paint, crowns of flowers, and necklaces with “EPH 6:16” because we are all warriors for Christ.

 Ephesians 6:16 says In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.

 And we also are praying to have extra money with us at each laundry mat we visit for when we feel God moving us to give to people who may need a little financial help.

 We are going to celebrate people who may not have felt much reason to celebrate lately.

 A friend I met online said it well when she said this.
 Stephanie said, “What if changing the world was as easy as loving somebody that has never been loved before?!?”